thormagnusson/cmn/README.md

 **1) Variables**

-A variable contains value of some sort.
+A variable contains a value of some sort.
+It could be a note, a player, an instrument, etc. but it's the name of that value.
 This value is 'assigned' to the variable with a '=' sign.

 example: